The quantum isomeric supercategory: Introduction

 \section{Introduction}

 One of the most fundamental facts in representation theory is Schur's lemma, which implies that if $V$ is a finite-dimensional simple module over an associative $\kk$-algebra $A$, where $\kk$ is an algebraically closed field, then $\End_A(V) \cong \kk$.
 On the other hand, if $A$ is an associative $\kk$-\emph{super}algebra, then there are two possibilities: we can have $\End_A(V) \cong \kk$ or we can have that $\End_A(V)$ is a two-dimensional Clifford superalgebra generated by the parity shift.
 In the theory of Lie superalgebras, this phenomenon underlies the fact that the general linear Lie algebra $\gl_n$ has two natural analogues in the super setting: the general linear Lie superalgebra $\gl_{m|n}$ and the isomeric Lie superalgebra $\fq_n$.
 (Following \cite{NSS21}, we use the term \emph{isomeric} instead of the more traditional term \emph{queer}.)
 The purpose of the current paper is to develop diagrammatic tools for studying the representation theory of the quantum analogue of $\fq_n$.
+Our hope is that this is the starting point of the development of isomeric analogues of much of the rich mathematics that has emerged from connections between low-dimensional topology, representation theory, and categorification.

 Before describing our results, we begin with an overview of the situation for the better-understood case of $\gl_{m|n}$.
 The finite-dimensional complex representation theory of $\gl_{m|n}$ is controlled by the \emph{oriented Brauer category} $\OB(m-n)$.
 More precisely, $\OB(t)$ is a diagrammatic symmetric monoidal category depending on a dimension parameter $t$.
 When $t=m-n$, there is a full monoidal functor